cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 > How do I create conditional control flow, using if/else?
 So that if an element does (or doesn't) exist, I choose what to do?

 The problem with this question is that this type of conditional control flow ends up being non-deterministic.
-This means its impossible for a script (or robot), to follow it 100% consistently.
+This means it's impossible for a script (or robot), to follow it 100% consistently.

 In general, there are only a handful of very specific situations where you *can* create control flow.
 Asking to recover from errors is actually just asking for another `if/else` control flow.